a455bcd9/ThunderCloud/README.md

 There is no step 2.
 You can also go find the stack in CloudFormation and delete it there. either way works.

 ## Stuff to look at and customize
+- You'll want to change the node alias.
+Either set the right line in `lib/configure-node.sh` before you run `cdk deploy`, or update `~/.lnd/lnd.conf` and restart lnd on the instance. either works.
 - Want to see the CFn template that CDK creates? do `cdk synth` from the project root and it'll spit out the yaml template that Cloudformation will use to create the resources.
 - When your node first boots, it'll execute `lib/configure-node.sh` as root.
 This is where lnd gets downloaded and configured.
 Feel free to tweak it to your needs.
 - All the infrastructure is defined in `lib/lightningnode-stack.ts`.
 You can add/remove/change things there to your liking. doing a `cdk deploy` will update the stack.
 Changing some instance properties will result in the node being deleted and recreated.
 Be careful changing the instance.